-- The right hand side - The ads in this position have higher visibility but lower CTRs.
+- The right-hand side - The ads in this position have higher visibility but lower CTR.

 Tip 3 : Attractive images and catchy content

-An eye catching and attractive image can help grab the attention of your users and can draw attention away from the web page and onto your ad.
-For this, the image and colours you choose for your ad become crucial.
+An eye-catching and attractive image can help grab the attention of your users and can draw attention away from the web page and onto your ad.
+For this, the image and colors you choose for your ad become crucial.

 Tip 4 : Using an effective ‘Call-to-Action’